imightexist/bettervm-2.0/README.md

-# bettervm
+# bettervm 2.0 beta
-a server for running bettervm
+beta for bettervm 2.0